br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

     3. Add to SQLAlchemy database session with `session.add()`.
     4. Commit to SQLAlchemy database session with `session.commit()`.
 - I made a few minor adjustments to the code and it worked!
 - I only had to make minor modifications to the `edit_category(category)` function to create the `delete_category(category)` function.
-When deleting a category, I decided to also delete all the items in the category.
+  - When deleting a category, I decided to also delete all the items in the category.
 Otherwise, the item doesn't have a category, and clicking on it throws a SQLAlchemy error.
+  - I originally had a form field on the delete category page, where the user would verify the name of the category to be deleted (like on GitHub).
+This worked when the name was spelled correctly (case-sensitive), but was throwing an error when the name was not spelled correctly or missing.
+I suspect this was because it was trying to build the `url_for('delete_category')` with the incorrect name, but I'm not sure.
+I could redirect back to the previous page.
+I decided to just simplify it and remove the form field.
+Clicking delete sends the POST request.

 ### Add items